silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 Specifies whether the node has GPUs.
 Set to `false` for CPU-only nodes.
 When `true`, ROCm will be installed and configured.

 **OIDC URL**<br>
 URL of the OIDC provider for authentication.
+To use the bundled cluster-internal Keycloak, use `kc.<your-ip-address>.nip.io/realms/airm`.
 Leave empty to skip OIDC configuration.

 **Skip disk check**<br>
 Specifies if disk check should be performed.
 Set to `true` if you don't want automatic disk setup.